Codecademy/docs/content/html/concepts/semantic-html/terms/aside/aside.md

 ---
-Title: '<aside>'
+Title: "<aside>"
-Description: 'Represents a part of a page which is relevant to the current content, but not a part of it directly.
-It can be used for related links, for clarifying a statement from the current article, or even for advertising meant for the current page.'
+Description: "Represents a part of a page which is relevant to the current content, but not a part of it directly.
+It can be used for related links, for clarifying a statement from the current article, or even for advertising meant for the current page."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Semantic'
+  - "Semantic"
-  - 'Tags'
+  - "Tags"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The `<aside>` semantic HTML element is used to mark additional information that can enhance another element,but isn’t required in order to understand the main content.